sumeetjain/twitter-diversity-report/README.md

 * **Install gems** included in the Gemfile you just cloned by running `bundle install` in Terminal.

-* **Prepare your local database** This application relies on users providing information to our database, and checks a given user's Twitter 'friends' against the records in that database.
+* **Prepare your local database.** This application relies on users providing information to our database, and checks a given user's Twitter 'friends' against the records in that database.
 Our seed file contains dummy information for our team members.
   * Run `rake db:migrate` to set up your local database structure
   * Run `rake db:seed` to populate the database with our dummy information
   * Follow any/all of us on Twitter!
 [Here](http://twitter.com/midwestboardgam), [here](http://twitter.com/halfghaninne), [here](http://twitter.com/cza_dev), or [here](http://twitter.com/hilarysk).
 This: